 Bishop Moore Catholic High School has a rich legacy of faith.
-Dating back to the mid-1800s and the inception of the Catholic church in Florida, our first bishop, John Moore, advocated for quality in both education and doctrine.
+Dating back to the mid-1800s and the inception of the Catholic Church in Florida, Orlando's first bishop, John Moore, advocated for quality in both education and doctrine.
 Since our founding in 1954, BMC has endeavored to build on the foundation of faith he left us by serving the families of our community with excellence and compassion.

 Bishop John Moore